 The setting of your volunteer teaching abroad project may be important to you.
 IVHQ has top-rated teaching abroad programs in six continents all over the world.
-In fact, just about all of IVHQ’s 50+ program destinations have at least one teaching abroad project.
+In fact, just about all of IVHQ’s 40+ program countries have at least one teaching abroad project.
 Some have many.

 If you’re not too bothered about what kind of teaching you do, who you volunteer with or any of the other factors listed already, the best option for you might be to go to IVHQ’s volunteer abroad programs page and just find a destination that appeals to you - chances are it’ll have a teaching volunteer project.
 If it doesn’t, there will be a country nearby that does, and you can visit them both while you’re away!

 However, asking you to find somewhere you want to go as a volunteer teacher is quite broad.
 It might help to look for specific factors - for example, do you want to volunteer near a beach?
 In the city?
 Near a world famous landmark?
 Here are a few locations to think about: